-Students must submit updated annual medical history, physical examination, TB screen, flu immunization and bi-annual CPR on or before the due date specified by the Director of Clinical Resources.
+Students must submit an updated medical history, physical examination, TB screen, flu immunization annually and bi-annual BLS-HCP certification on or before the due date specified by the Director of Clinical Resources.
 If clinical requirements are not submitted on or before the due date, the student will not be permitted to attend clinical rotations.